Constructing Rational Homology 3-Spheres That Bound Rational Homology 4-Balls: Introduction

 This work came out of widening the perspective and asking which boundaries of $4$-manifolds described by plumbing trees with negative definite intersection forms and low $I$ bound rational homology balls.
-In particular, we asked ourselves which plumbing trees generate an embeddable intersection lattice.
+As a preliminary question, we asked ourselves which plumbing trees generate an embeddable intersection lattice.
 We looked at what the graphs of $3$-manifolds we know to bound rational homology balls look like and tried to see if there are any common patterns.
-In \cite[Remark 3.2]{lecuonamontesinos}, Lecuona describes how to get all lens spaces that bound rational homology balls from the linear graphs $(-2,-2,-2)$, $(-2,-2,-3,-4)$, $(-3,-2,-2,-3)$ and $(-3,-2,-3,-3,-3)$ using some modifications.
+In \cite[Remark 3.2]{lecuonamontesinos}, Lecuona describes how to get all lens spaces that bound rational homology balls from the linear graphs $(-2,-2,-2)$, $(-3,-2,-3,-3,-3)$, $(-3,-2,-2,-3)$ and $(-2,-2,-3,-4)$ using some modifications.
 (She restates Lisca's result in \cite{liscasingle07} in the language of plumbing graphs rather than fractions $p/q$ for $L(p,q)$.)
 In this paper we define a couple of moves called GOCL and IGOCL moves on embedded plumbing graphs that preserve embeddability and generalise the moves described by Lecuona.
-From this point of view, Lecuona's list simply turns into a list of $IGOCL$ and $GOCL$ moves that keep the graph linear.
-We may then ask ourselves if these moves preserve the property of the described $3$-manifolds bounding rational homology balls.
+From this point of view, Lecuona's list simply turns into a list of IGOCL and GOCL moves that keep the graph linear.
+The IGOCL move was also used by Jonathan Simone in \cite{simone2020classification} under the name of expansions.
+The GOCL move is a generalisation of Lisca's expansions in \cite{liscasingle07}.

+Now, we may ask ourselves if these moves preserve the property of the described $3$-manifolds bounding rational homology balls.
 There is unfortunately no obvious rational homology cobordism between two $3$-manifolds differing by a GOCL or an IGOCL move.
-We can however prove that repeated applications of these moves to the embeddable linear graphs $(-2,-2,-2)$, $(-2,-2,-3,-4)$, $(-3,-2,-2,-3)$ and $(-3,-2,-3,-3,-3)$ give $3$-manifolds bounding rational homology balls.
-We get the following theorem:
+We can however prove that repeated applications of these moves to the embeddable linear graphs $(-3,-2,-3,-3,-3)$, $(-3,-2,-2,-3)$ and $(-2,-2,-3,-4)$ give $3$-manifolds bounding rational homology balls.
+This results in the following theorem: